playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 <!-- tabs:end -->

-What's more, we utilized the `hidden` HTML attribute to visually hide the collapsed content.
+What's more, we used the `hidden` HTML attribute to visually hide the collapsed content.

 Let's use what we learned in this chapter to improve both of these challenges.
 In this challenge, we'll:

-1. Use a list instead of hardcoding each `ExpandableDropdown` individually
+1. Use a list instead of hard-coding each `ExpandableDropdown` individually
-2. Use a object map to keep track of each dropdown's `expanded` property
+2. Use an object map to keep track of each dropdown's `expanded` property
 3. Migrate the usage of the `hidden` attribute to conditionally render instead

-## Migrating Hardcoded Elements to a List
+## Migrating hard-coded Elements to a List {#challenge-migrating-to-list}

 Let's start by creating an array of strings that we can use to render each dropdown with.

-> Don't worry about the `expanded` functionality yet, for now let's hardcode `expanded` to `false` and point the toggle capability to an empty function.
+> Don't worry about the `expanded` functionality yet, for now let's hard-code `expanded` to `false` and point the toggle capability to an empty function.
 >
 > We'll come back to this soon.